MavisMLYuen/Coursera_GettingandCleaningData_CourseProject/CodeBook.md

 Code Book

-The script "run_analysis.R" performs the 5 steps required in the course project.
+The script "run_analysis.R" performs the 5 steps required for the course project.

 Step 1 - Merge the training and test sets to create one data set.
 Step 2 - Extract only the measurements on the mean and standard deviation for each measurement.